muuty/awesome-coreset-selection/README.md

-# awesome-coreset-selection
+# awesome-dataset-distillation
-A curated list of papers on coreset selection, including data pruning and data distillation.
+A curated list of papers on data distillation, including data pruning and coreset-selection.